Otosclerosis Diagnosis & Treatment

 To determine if you have otosclerosis, we first give you a hearing test.
 In some cases a CT scan may be recommended as there are a number of disorders that cause hearing loss.

 Why Choose Dr. Neil Sperling for Your Otosclerosis Treatment

 - Treatment for otosclerosis has a high success rate

 - We accept most major insurance

-- Dr. Neil Sperling is consistently named as one of the finest physicians by Castle Connolly, New York Magazine’s Best Doctors, Best Doctors in America, Super Doctors and New York’s Top Doctors
+- Dr. Neil Sperling is a leading hearing doctor and consistently named as one of the finest physicians by Castle Connolly, New York Magazine’s Best Doctors, Best Doctors in America, Super Doctors and New York’s Top Doctors

 - Serves on the teaching faculty at the Causse Ear Hospital in France, one of the most innovative and experienced centers in the world for ear surgery and stapedectomy surgery

 - Dr. Neil Sperling is frequently chosen to speak at conferences around the world on Otosclerosis and Stapedectomy